xdrip/xdrip_docs/docs/calibrate/advancedcal.md

 You can decide to use [treatments](../../use/mainUI/#treatments) as calibrations.

+!!!warning
+    Always use treatments as calibrations is **not recommended**.

 <img src="../images/M-S-LCS-AC1.png" style="zoom:75%;" />

 <img src="../images/M-S-LCS-AC1a.png" style="zoom:75%;" />

 Automatic mode will only suggest you to use the treatment as a calibration if xDrip+ detects that current conditions are good to calibrate (like BG stable for 20 minutes, low noise).

 It might also suggest to you enable automatic calibration.
+It is not recommended to use this feature with G6 sensors.

 <img src="../images/M-S-LCS-AC3b.png" style="zoom:75%;" />